onlinedevschool/ruby-elementary-automation-kata/readme.md

-# Elemenntary Cellular Automation in Ruby
+# Elementary Cellular Automation in Ruby

 Cellular Automaton is a model of a grid of 'cells' that change over time based on the patterns of nearby cells.

 The objective of this challenge is to create an Elementary Automaton, or a 1-dimensional version of changing cells.
 Given a starting string of 1's and 0's can you determine the next steps for the Automaton?

-## Cloning the kata
+## Cloning the Kata

 ``` sh
 git clone git@github.com:onlinedevschool/ruby-elementary-automation-kata.git